soo-13/soo-13.github.io/_pages/research.md

 ---
 ## Publications
 - Yeonsoo Lee, Hye-jin Kim (2021).
-“Analysis of New Market Structure Using Text Mining and Consumer Perceptions Map: The Case of the Korean Craft Beer Market.” *The Journal of Information Systems* 30.2: 189-214. &#x1F449;[View abstract](https://soo-13.github.io/research0/) <br>
+“Analysis of New Market Structure Using Text Mining and Consumer Perceptions Map: The Case of the Korean Craft Beer Market.” *The Journal of Information Systems* 30.2: 189-214. &#x1F449;[View abstract](https://soo-13.github.io/research0/)

 <!--
 ---